kkinnear/zprint/doc/options/community.md

         (nil? b) (list c d a b)
         :else (list a b c d)))

-; Here is the default zprint formatting, when the second element of a ; cond pair is indented when it formats onto the next line due to the ; narrow width.
+; Here is the default zprint formatting, where the second element of a ; cond pair is indented when it formats onto the next line due to the ; narrow width.